 - Use HTTPS

 Although the ATS policy is enabled by default, and all connections that do not follow the aforementioned conditions will be blocked, exceptions, like the one we enabled before, were provided to allow applications to continue to function till it was possible to migrate them to secure connections.

-Still there are many times that the developer can really do nothing to comply with the ATS.
-Such is the case of those applications that consume software from third party servers which provide only an API though HTTP.
+Still there are many times when the developer can really do nothing to comply with the ATS.
+Such is the case with those applications that consume software from third party servers which provide only an API though HTTP.
 Even if those providers agreed to move to HTTPS support, they would need time to implement the changes.

-At the moment of writing this Apple has extended once more time the deadline (see here) so, for the time being, applications can continue to use plain HTTP connections enabling the exceptions provided for such cases.
-Still developers should be aware of the advantages, for his user base, of using HTTPS, and use secure connections when possible.
+As I write this Apple has extended once more time the deadline (see here) so, for the time being, applications can continue to use plain HTTP connections enabling the exceptions provided for such cases.
+Still the developer should be aware of the advantages, for his user base, of using HTTPS, and use secure connections when possible.

 That’s all.
 If you liked this post, you can subscribe to my blog (click at the follow button at the bottom), and you will be notified when new post are written.